Bringing closure and healing since 1982

 Since its dedication on November 13, 1982, the Vietnam Veterans Memorial Fund (VVMF) has "pursued a mission of preserving the legacy of The Wall, promoting healing and educating about the impact of the Vietnam War."
-To further this mission, and to help personalize and memorialize each individual, the VVMF is building The Education Center to tell the stories of our fallen heroes and provide an educational experience about the Vietnam War.
-The heroic part of this project is one everyone can assist with: to find a photo to match every name on The Wall.
-You can help.
+To further this mission and to help memorialize each individual, the VVMF is building The Education Center to tell the stories of our fallen heroes to provide an educational experience about the Vietnam War.
+Photos for all Virginians will help the VVMF achieve this vision and honor their service, honor their memory.